How to Spend a Week in Oahu: 7 Day Oahu Itinerary

 Waikiki Beach

 Once back in Waikiki, grab some lunch before spending the rest of the afternoon at Waikiki beach.
 Swim, read a book, watch the sunset; whatever you choose to do just relax and enjoy your vacation.
-I recommend grabbing lunch at the Steak Shack, and hanging out at that beach.
+I recommend grabbing lunch at the Steak Shack, and hanging out at the beach next to it.

 Day 3